 (B) Do not report estimated transmission losses.

-(C) Report whether the final point of delivery is located in a linked jurisdiction published on the ARB website.
+(C) Report whether the final point of delivery is located in a linked jurisdiction published on the CARB website.

 (D) Report GHG emissions calculated pursuant to section 95111(b).

 (7) Exchange Agreements.
 The electric power entity must report delivered electricity under power exchange agreements consistent with imported and exported electricity requirements of this section.
 Electricity delivered into the state of California under exchange agreements must be reported as imported electricity and electricity delivered out of California under exchange agreements must be reported as exported electricity.